antarctica/bas-api-guidelines/api-guidelines-uncollapsed.md

 ### [x.x] Where appropriate, API responses **SHOULD** nest related resources

-For a resource contains relations to other resources these should be nested within the resource returned.
+For a resource contains relations to other resources these **SHOULD** be nested within the resource returned.

 This guideline applies regardless of the number of attributes for each related resource are included.